lsst/pipelines_lsst_io/install/newinstall.rst

    curl -OL https://raw.githubusercontent.com/lsst/lsst/14.0/scripts/newinstall.sh
    bash newinstall.sh -ct

-Always execute `newinstall.sh` with bash, as shown, regardless of what shell you are in.
+Always execute :command:`newinstall.sh` with :command:`bash`, as shown, regardless of what shell you're in.

 We recommend that you opt into the provided Miniconda Python environment (see the links below for more information).

-Then load this environment into your shell:
+Then load the LSST software environment into your shell:

 ..
 TODO Use sphinx-tabs here?